What Are Adverbs of Probability?

 Common Adverbs of Probability

-Mainly, we have thousands of adverbs of probability in English.
-However, below is a list of several common probability adverbs.
+There are thousands of adverbs of probability in English.
+However, below is a list of some of the most common ones.
 Let us take a look:

 Some adverbs of probability end in '-ly'.
 Take a look at the examples below:

 However, there are several adverbs of probability that do not have an '-ly' at the end.
-Study the following examples below:
+Study the following examples:

 He will do as he's told,

-Adverbs of probability are mainly placed before the main verb.
+Adverbs of probability are usually placed before the main verb.
 Look at the following examples:

 How Do We Use Them in Sentences?